zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### November 2019

-The title of issue 1884 is edited for the first time, to reflect the change from `pip install --download` to `pip download`.
+The title of issue 1884 is edited for the first time, to reflect the command syntax change from `pip install --download` to `pip download`.
+(This is almost four years after the new command was actually implemented.)

 Issue 7325, [Disallow execution of setup.py when "pip download \-\-no-deps someproject"](https://github.com/pypa/pip/issues/7325) is opened on the Pip bug tracker.
 (This is one of many duplicates, mentioned here primarily because it's one that Brendan Dolan-Gavitt cited.)